ericnewton/many-lives/README.md

 ### Elixir

-I have a learning disability: I continuously misspell "Elixir" as Elixer.
+I have a learning disability: I continuously misspell "Elixir" as Elixir.
 Also, "Clojure" as "Closure" but I think that one is forgivable.

 Writing Life in Elixir was pretty fast and easy.
 Online documentation